WorkAroundOnline/i9s/create-react-app/README.md

 To begin, go into the `challenge1` directory and read the README.md.
 After that, proceed to the `challenge2` directory.

-**You are not tested on algorithm speed like a traditional technical interview, or on best practices, focus on getting through each challenge.**
+**You are not tested on algorithm speed like a traditional technical interview, or on best practices, focus on getting through each challenge.
+This test is not realy about code structure or cleanliness, just try to get through all the challenges!**

 ## Tips for Cloud9 Usage